uptane/deployment-considerations/glossary.md

 *Bus:* An internal communications network that interconnects components within a vehicle.
 A vehicle can have a number of buses that will vary in terms of power, speed, and resources.

+*Defense-in-Depth:* As defined by [US NIST IR8183](https://nvlpubs.nist.gov/nistpubs/ir/2017/NIST.IR.8183.pdf) "The application of multiple countermeasures in a layered or stepwise manner to achieve security objectives.
+The methodology involves layering heterogeneous security technologies in the common attack vectors to ensure that attacks missed by one technology are caught by another."
+Defense-in-Depth is part of the rationale for using Uptane in conjunction with some form of transport security, as discussed in the [Customizing Uptane](https://uptane.github.io/deployment-considerations/customizations.html) section of Deployment Best Practices.

 *ECU Identifier:* An attribute used to identify a specific ECU (e.g., a unique serial number).
 This identifier SHOULD be globally unique as per the stipulations of [IEEE Standard 802.1AR](https://1.ieee802.org/security/802-1ar/).

 *ECU Version Manifest:* Metadata which details the software version currently installed on the ECU.